reynamarie/cse15l-lab-reports/lab1.md

-//example of using the command with no arguments
+//example of using the `ls` command with no arguments

 `ls`
 ```